czbiohub-sf/cerebra/paper/paper.md

 Using the [vcfpy](https://pypi.org/project/vcfpy/) library we quickly identify shared variants across control/experimental matched VCF files, then write new VCFs that contain only the unique variants [@vcfpy].
 These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can process multiple discreet chunks of input at the same time.

-If working with cancer samples, the user has the option to limit the reported variants to those also found in Wellcome Sanger Institute's [COSMIC](https://cancer.sanger.ac.uk/cosmic) database [@ncbi; @cosmic].
-While certainly not exhaustive, this database contains an extensive list of known human variants.
-This option is designed to limit the search space to known and potentially actionable targets.

 The output of `germline-filter` is a set of trimmed-down VCF files, which will be used for the next two steps.
 If you do not have access to "control" tissue then proceed directly to `count-variants` or `find-peptide-variants`.